tquaile123/SpringFileMutation/README.md

 # Spring File Mutation
-Build a Spring Boot 2+ Service using Maven that consumes a xml file and returns a response containing information about the individual entries in the xml file.
+Build a Spring Boot 2+ Service using Maven that consumes a xml file(see `data.xml`) and returns a response containing information about the individual entries in the xml file.

 ## Information
 The xml file attatched is broken into individual sets of information identified by the `</PersAutoPolicyQuoteInqRq>`tag.
 Assume this solution will be "production ready" and should contain propper logging and test coverage.
 Keep in mind that xml file sizes may varry so scalability should be considered.